 Radiation that drives photosynthesis is called photosynthetically active radiation (PAR) and is typically defined as total radiation across a range of 400 to 700 nm.
 PAR is almost universally quantified as photosynthetic photon flux density (PPFD) in units of micromoles per square meter per second (μ mol m-2 s-1, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
-However, ultraviolet and far red photons outside the defined PAR range of 400-700 nm can also contribute to photosynthesis and influence plant responses (e.g., flowering).
+However, ultraviolet and far-red photons outside the defined PAR range of 400-700 nm can also contribute to photosynthesis and influence plant responses (e.g., flowering).

 Sensors that measure PPFD are often called quantum sensors due to the quantized nature of radiation.
 A quantum refers to the minimum quantity of radiation, one photon, involved in physical interactions (e.g., absorption by photosynthetic pigments).
 In other words, one photon is a single quantum of radiation.
-Sensors that function like traditional quantum sensors, but measure a wider range of wavelengths can be thought of as an 'extended range' quantum sensor.
+Sensors that function like traditional quantum sensors but measure a wider range of wavelengths can be thought of as an 'extended range' quantum sensor.

-Typical applications of traditional quantum sensors include incoming PPFD measurement over plant canopies in outdoor environments or in greenhouses and growth chambers, and reflected or under-canopy (transmitted) PPFD measurement in the same environments.
+Typical applications of traditional quantum sensors include incoming PPFD measurement over plant canopies in outdoor environments or in greenhouses and growth chambers and reflected or under-canopy (transmitted) PPFD measurement in the same environments.
 The Extended Range PFD Sensor detailed in this manual uses a detector that is sensitive to radiation up to about 1100 nm, well beyond the range of wavelengths that influence photosynthesis and plant responses.
 This means this particular sensor should only be used for photon flux density measurements under LEDs.

-Apogee Instruments SQ-600 series Extended Range PFD Sensors consist of a cast acrylic diffuser (filter), photodiode, and signal processing circuitry mounted in an anodized aluminum housing.
-A cable to connect the sensor to a measurement device is also included.
-SQ-600 series Extended Range PFD Sensors are designed for continuous photon flux density measurements in indoor environments under LEDs.
+Apogee Instruments SQ-600 series Quantum Light Pollution Sensors consist of a cast acrylic diffuser (filter), photodiode, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
+SQ-600 series sensors are designed for continuous photon flux density measurements in indoor environments under LEDs.
+The SQ-640 Quantum Light Pollution models output a voltage that is directly proportional to photon flux density.